-We have been a pioneer in the vacation ownership industry since 1984, when Marriott International became the first company to introduce a lodging-branded vacation ownership product.
+We have been a pioneer in the vacation ownership industry since 1984, when Marriott International became the first company to introduce a lodgingbranded vacation ownership product.
 Our seasoned management team is led by Stephen P. Weisz, our President and Chief Executive Officer.
 Mr. Weisz has served as President of our company since 1996 and has over 44 years of combined experience at Marriott International and Marriott Vacations Worldwide.
 William J. Shaw, the Chairman of our Board of Directors, is the former Vice Chairman, President and Chief Operating Officer of Marriott International and spent nearly 37 years with Marriott International.
-Our nine executive officers have an average of over 27 years of total combined experience spent leading our business.
+Our nine executive officers have an average of over 27 years of total combined experience at Marriott Vacations Worldwide and Marriott International, with half of such total combined experience spent leading our business.
 We believe our management team's extensive public company and vacation ownership industry experience has enabled us to achieve solid operating results and will enable us to continue to respond quickly and effectively to changing market conditions and consumer trends.
 Our management's experience in the highly regulated vacation ownership industry also provides us with a competitive advantage in expanding existing product forms and developing new ones.